likeandscribe/frontpage/packages/frontpage/local-infra/README.md

 Docker compose file that runs the required peices of infrastructure for frontpage locally.

 > [!NOTE]
-> Does not include the frontpage service itself, you should run that with `pnpm run dev`
+> Does not include the frontpage service itself, you should run that with `pnpm turbo dev`

 ## What's inside